abhishek-kumar-code/Redfish_Public/Specification.md

 The format of these payloads is defined by the Redfish schema.
 See the [Data model](#data-model) and [Schema definition languages](#schema-definition-languages) clauses for rules about the Redfish schema, and how it maps to JSON payloads.

 ### Message object

+MIKER to move into Data Model section under "Data Types"

 A `Message` object provides additional information about an [object](#extended-object-information), [property](#extended-property-information), or [error response](#error-responses).